jack-bradshaw/FortyTwo/README.md

 - AnswerGroup: Displays multiple AnswerViews and coordinates the user’s interaction with them.
 - AnswerView: Displays a single answer in the UI along with an identifier (e.g A, B, C, 1, 2, 3 etc.)

+This section provides a quick overview of the components.
+For more in depth information, read the Javadoc and have a look at [the example](example/src/main/java/com/matthewtamlin/fortytwo/example).

 ### Answer
 Define your answers by implementing the Answer interface or instantating one of the provided implementations.
 ```java